Cobalt stocks on the ASX: The Ultimate Guide

 Due to recent price hikes and supply bottlenecks, many ASX-listed small cap explorers are now actively reviewing their current projects with numerous companies reporting substantial cobalt mineralisation discoveries in old and new drill samples at their Australian projects and abroad.

-Small cap cobalt stocks on the ASX
+Cobalt stocks on the ASX

 Aeon Metals (ASX: AML)

-Across the ocean in Australia, Aeon Metals recently announced its highest cobalt and copper grades ever from the PY3 prospect, which is part of its flagship wholly-owned Walford Creek project in Queensland.
+In Australia, Aeon Metals recently announced its highest cobalt and copper grades ever from the PY3 prospect, which is part of its flagship wholly-owned Walford Creek project in Queensland.

 The final two holes of the company’s 2017 phase two drilling campaign intersected wide cobalt mineralisation grading up to 0.44%.